Lawrence County Airpark: History

 The 1930s were marked by repeated attempts to establish passenger and mail service to the H-I-C Airport.
 1932 and 1936 saw relatively short attempts by American Airlines to set up service.
 In 1938, a permanent, regular service was begun.
 This was in part due to an agreement to lengthen and pave the main runway.
 As part of this deal, land was purchased for a 1,000-foot runway extension to the west in 1937.
 Air service lasted until April, 1945, when American closed their weather office and stopped mail and passenger services.
-The airline had been stopping an H-I-C when weight conditions allowed - by 1945 the runway was too short for AA's DC-3s to take off fully loaded.
+The airline had been stopping an H-I-C when weight conditions allowed – by 1945 the runway was too short for AA's DC-3s to take off fully loaded.
 The runway had deteriorated markedly by 1945, and the main runway still had not been extended.
 This ultimately resulted in the 1947 creation of a Huntington Airport Authority to establish the current Tri-State Airport (HTS) in Wayne County, West Virginia.

+Mayes Field was renamed Huntington Airport after it was purchased in August 1946.

+In February 1968, a group of county residents began a petition to have the airport closed.
+In early May 1968, the airport was tentatively selected by the county to receive a $100,000 state grant to extend the runway to 3,870 ft.
+The plan required the county to acquire approximately 3 acre of land to the west of the airport and possibly building an underpass to accommodate a road.
+However, the owner, George Wilson, refused to sell.
+Furthermore, a number of other factors, such as the proximity of the approach to the West Huntington Bridge militated against the airport.
+An injunction filed by the county to prevent Wilson from further excavation at the airport was served in mid October 1968.
+The combination of these issues resulted in focus shifting to a site near Hanging Rock two days later.
+(Note: Efforts were again refocused on another site near Pine Grove in late November, but by early March 1969 the available state funds were nearly depleted.)